Master AWS Databases: Tips for Your Exam

 • Six copies of data stored across three Availability Zones

-However, Amazon Aurora might be more expensive than other RDS solutions.
+Aurora costs more than other RDS options, though.

 4. NoSQL Database Diving: Amazon DynamoDB

-• Global tables and data replication across multiple regions.
+• Global tables and data replication across regions

 5. Remember Amazon Redshift for Data Warehousing

 Amazon Redshift is a managed data warehousing service.
-Key features to remember include:
+Key features:

-• Scale from TB to PB of data.
+• Scales from TB to PB of data

-• Integrate with other AWS services like S3 and Glue for data ingestion.
+• Integrates with S3 and Glue for data ingestion

 6. Get Familiar with AWS Database Migration Service (DMS)

-AWS DMS helps you migrate databases between different engines or from on-premise to the cloud.
-Important points include:
+AWS DMS migrates databases between engines or from on-premise to the cloud:

-• Supports Continuous Data Replication (CDR) for minimal downtime during migration.
+• Supports Continuous Data Replication for minimal downtime

 7. Don’t Forget Elasticache